 |

-When one attempts to register an industrial design in Malaysia, the designs are required to meet some requirements, such as:
+When one attempts to register an industrial design in Malaysia, the designs need to meet some requirements, such as:

 4. Layout Designs of Integrated Circuits

 In Malaysia, the rights regarding layout designs of integrated circuits are based on their originality.
-There is no registration required for the ownership of the layout designs of an integrated circuit.
+There is no registration need for the ownership of the layout designs for the integration circuit.

 Layout Designs of Integrated Circuit | ||